Four-manifolds, geometries and knots: The characterization

 Does the hypothesis $h(\rho)\geq 3$ in (3) imply $H^2 (\pi;\mathbb{Z}[\pi])=0$?
 The examples $F\times S^1\times S^1$ where $F=S^2$ or is a closed hyperbolic surface show that the condition that $h(\rho)>2$ is necessary.
 (See also \S1 of Chapter 9.)

 \begin{cor} The $4$-manifold $M$ is homeomorphic to an infrasolvmanifold if and only if the equivalent conditions of Theorem $8.1$ hold. \end{cor}

-\begin{proof} If $M$ is homeomorphic to an infrasolvmanifold then $\chi(M)=0$, $\pi$ is torsion free and virtually poly-$Z$ and $h(\pi)=4$.
+\begin{proof} If $M$ is homeomorphic to an infrasolvmanifold then $\chi(M)=0$, $\pi$ is torsion-free and virtually poly-$Z$ and $h(\pi)=4$.
 (See Chapter 7.)
-Conversely, if these conditions hold then $\pi$ is the fundamental group of an infrasolvmanifold, by [AJ76]. \end{proof}
+Conversely, if these conditions hold then $\pi$ is the fundamental group of an infrasolvmanifold, by \cite{[AJ76]}. \end{proof}

 It is easy to see that all such groups are realizable by closed smooth 4-manifolds with Euler characteristic 0.